DIAGNijmegen/website-content/content/pages/highlights/novartis-award-2020.md

-title: Novartis Transplantation Award for JASN publication on Deep learning for renal tissue assessment
+title: Novartis Transplantation Award for Computational Pathology group
 date: 2020-03-04
 description: The Novartis Transplantation Award for Basic Research was awarded to the Computational Pathology group for the JASN publication on Deep learning for histopathologic renal tissue assessment by Meyke Hermsen et al.
 picture: news/Novartis.png